Exploring the microbiome's impact on immunotherapy efficacy

 Maybe you are already convinced that the microbiome might be a game-changing breakthrough in revolutionizing immunotherapy treatments?
 For those who aren't … let’s dive in a bit deeper!

-As mentioned before, the repertoire of bacterial species in the gut might show potential similarities with tumor antigens.
+The repertoire of bacterial species in the gut might show potential similarities with tumor antigens.
 And they might be presented to immune cells as well!
 This goes together with co-signals that allow functional responses or maturation of subset of cells.
-So, it makes sense to identify bacterial components that share similarities with human tumor antigens because your immune system has already “seen” these antigens earlier (I hope you do remember this from the first blog!?).
-You might have built already an immune response against the microbiota sequence variant where then these immune cells will be reactivated by encountering the human tumor-related antigenic epitope.
+So, it makes sense to identify bacterial components that share similarities with human tumor antigens because your immune system has already “seen” these antigens earlier (I hope you do remember this from the first blog on the microbiome-immune axis?).
+You might have built an immune response against the microbiota sequence variant where immune cells will be reactivated by encountering the human tumor-related antigenic epitope.
 Thus, this re-encountering strengthens the anti-tumoral response and increases therapeutic efficacy.
 For the first time, a recent study showed high homology between peptides derived from microbiota species of the Firmicutes and Bacteroidetes phyla and tumor-associated antigens.
 The study suggests the anti-microbiota T-cell memory might turn out an anti-cancer T-cell memory that controls cancer growth when the expressed tumor-associated antigen is similar to the microbiota epitope.
-Indeed, it looks like that by maintaining a diverse gut ecosystem, cancer patients might have a selective advantage.
+Indeed, it looks like that by keeping your microbiome as diverse as possible, cancer patients might have a selective advantage.

 Conclusion